MargaSousa/Multidimensional_dopamine_RL/README.md

 # Usage

-This code was developed for python 3.
+This code was developed in Python 3.
 All required packages are in the _requirements.txt_ file.

 To produce Figure 1, Figure 6, Extended data Figure 10 and Extended data Figure 11, please run the respective scripts.